learn-monogame/learn-monogame.github.io/docs/tutorial/game-settings/README.md

 ---

 The following functions take a generic parameter `T`.
 For our use case, it will be the `Settings` class, but this will be reusable.
-This generic gets fed to [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-how-to) which will serialize and deserialize for us.
+This generic gets fed to [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-how-to) which will serialize and deserialize the data for us.

 ```csharp
 public static T LoadJson<T>(string name) where T : new() {